 In each term, students will take a primary and secondary tutorial.
 The tutorial system is the primary method of teaching a course.
 The tutorial is a meeting between one or two students and their tutor.
 The tutorial places great emphasis upon independent study.
 For a primary tutorial, students meet with their tutor once per week; for a secondary tutorial students meet every other week.
 During the tutorial, the student reads an essay on a topic the tutor has assigned.
 The reading leads to a more general discussion of the topic being explored.

 Students at Oxford will not have a meal plan.
-Students purchase food in the local supermarkets and often prepare food in their residence, which provides a kitchen.
 Oxford has many local dining options.
-Mansfield also provides food on the main campus and students are encouraged to eat on-campus.
+Mansfield provides food on the main campus and students are encouraged to eat on-campus.
+Students will pay as they go in the dining hall.
+Students can also purchase food in the local supermarkets and often prepare food in their residence, which provides a kitchen.